USEPA/EJSCREENBatch/README.md

 *NOTE:* in this developmental version of the package, users must manually download NASA’s [SEDAC population density raster file](https://sedac.ciesin.columbia.edu/data/set/usgrid-summary-file1-2010/data-download) and point the function towards where it is housed locally.
-Unfortunately this download requires creation of a (free) account; users should download the geotiff version of the raster files.
+See the vignette for details.

 Users should also note that when the package is installed, the most recent release of EJSCREEN data is downloaded.
 EJSCREEN is updated periodically so if users want to ensure that they are using the most recent release, they will need to delete their local copy to allow the package to automatically pull the most current version.
 This design choice was made to ensure reproducibility between runs.